Skip to content

 File Purpose

-app/services/stats/business_composition.rb Latest quarter sales by industry with shares
+app/services/stats/business_composition.rb Latest quarter sales by industry

 app/views/components/charts/industry_pie.rb Standard pie chart